renovatebot/renovate/docs/usage/ruby.md

 # Automated dependency updates for Ruby Bundler dependencies

 Renovate supports upgrading dependencies in Bundler's `Gemfile`s and their accompanying `Gemfile.lock` files.
-Support is considered "alpha" stage until there have been some more real-world tests.

 ## How it works